aaditya-prog/CRUD-Django/README.md

 poetry will automatically create a virtual environment on your system and run the server.

-Thus, you're good to go.
+You're good to go now.
 I'd be glad to help you and receive your feedbacks on the project:heart:

 artdityadulal@gmail.com